Robust Bayes-Like Estimation: Rho-Bayes estimation: Combining different models

-In this section we pretend that the observations $X_{1},\ldots,X_{n}$ are i.i.d.\ and we shall therefore use models for i.i.d.\ observations and the notations introduced in Section~\ref{sect-dens} for density estimation.
-But we should keep in mind that the $X_{i}$ might not be equidistributed so that their true joint density $\gs$ might not be of the form $s^{\otimes n}$.
+In this section we pretend that the observations $X_{1},\ldots,X_{n}$ are i.i.d. but keep in mind that the $X_{i}$ might not be equidistributed so that their true joint density $\gs$ might not be of the form $(s,\ldots,s)$.